rogerhu/compsci_guides/Can-I-Win.md

 > **Match** what this problem looks like to known categories of problems, e.g. Linked List or Dynamic Programming, and strategies or patterns in those categories.

 The strategy is to avoid repeatedly solving sub-problems.
 That is a clue to use memoization.
 Memoization is a way to potentially make functions that use recursion run faster.
-A recursive function might end up performing the same calculation with the same input multiple times.
+How we define the state of the game determines how we will do memoization as well.
+Clearly list of current allowed numbers are needed to define the state.
+Therefore only allowed values uniquely determine the state.
 Memoizing allows us to store input alongside the result of the calculation.
 Therefore, rather than having to do the same work again using the same input, it can simply return the value stored in the cache.

 **⚠️ Common Mistakes**